First look

 SppDb step-by-step

-Tip: You may need to navigate to your My Documents and SppDb folder to find the Sample file.
+Tip: To find the Firstsample database file, you may need to navigate to your My Documents and SppDb folders.

-After selecting the sample set, an ‘Edit Plants Record’ screen similar to that shown below will appear.
-This is the screen to use for creating new entries (records) and making changes to existing entries.
-You may not see a plant image.
-Provided that your computer is connected to the internet, just clicking on the download URL image button will download an image from our web site and populate the database.
+Tip: You may not see a plant image.
+If your computer is connected to the Internet, clicking the download URL image button will download an image from our website and populate the database.

 Searching

-Finding plants that meet certain criteria is simple.
-Click on the ‘To Find View’ button at the bottom right of screen.
+Finding plants that meet specific criteria is simple.
+Click on the ‘To Find View’ button at the bottom right of the screen.
 A ‘clean’ version of the plant descriptor form will show.
-Simply click the tick box to the left of the category you wish to search for and select the desired criteria from the drop down list.
-It is also possible to find plants of a particular name – typing ‘Ac’ in the botanical name field will find all the Acacias in the database.

 Adding a record

-When it comes to adding the image, click the Load Image button (circled in the figure above).
-Navigate to the location in your computer system where the photo of the plant that you have taken resides.
-Here we are adding an image for Eucalyptus caesia from a folder called photolibrary on our G: drive.
+When ready to add the image, click the Load Image button.
+Then, navigate to the location on your computer system where the photo of the plant you have taken resides.
+Here, we are adding an image for Eucalyptus caesia from a Photo Library folder on our G: drive.
 The location of your image files will be different.

 Eucalyptus caesia

-Note that we have not used the botanical name of the species as the name of the image file.
+Note that we have not used the species’ botanical name as the image file’s name.
 This is not recommended practice.
-You will find it much easier to work with SppDb if you edit the photos that you take with a tool such as IrfanView, adjust the size of the image to a maximum of 800 pixels name the resultant image file the same as the species and generic name of the plant species.
+You will find it much easier to work with SppDb if you edit the photos that you take with a tool such as IrfanView, adjust the size of the image to a maximum of 800 pixels, name the resultant image file the same as the species and generic name of the plant species.

-Click the Apply Updates button after adding your description in the comments field.
+After adding your description, click the Apply Updates button in the comments field.
 The new record is now in the database.

 Creating and editing basic data

-The descriptors about the basic characteristics of plants in your collection are completely flexible.
+The descriptors for the essential characteristics of plants in your collection are entirely flexible.
 The image below shows us adding some information about the Star Jasmine.
-The first field in the list (Plant Type) show the descriptor Vine.
-Our preferred descriptor is “Climber”.
-So we assign Vine and then head to the Basic data drop down menu and edit the filed Vine, changing it to Climber.
+The first field in the list (Plant Type) shows the descriptor Vine.
+Our preferred descriptor is “Climber.”
+So we assign Vine, head to the Basic data drop-down menu, and edit the file Vine, changing it to Climber.

 Star Jasmine